iaine/design/audio/modularity.md

 The detuned edge applies the modularity to the sound.
 It might be used on its own or with the unaffected edge sound.

+This allows the designer to apply a frequency or sound to the community and the subsequent calculation.

 Edge = (Frequency -> Community)

 Existing = Edge * modularity_score